Martha Niquille: Federal Supreme Court of Switzerland

-Since 2008 she is a judge at the Federal Supreme Court of Switzerland, for which she was elected and acting as a Vice-President since 2017.
+Since 2008 she is a judge at the Federal Supreme Court of Switzerland, for which she was elected and acting as a vice-president since 2017.
 On the 12 December 2020, she was elected with 173 votes of 174 of the Swiss Parliament but without the votes of the Swiss People's Party (SVP) who turned in blank votes.

 Personal life

 She is the first female president of the Federal Supreme Court of Switzerland after ninety seven male presidents had preceded her.
 She is a member of the political party The Centre, on whose support she could count during the election process.
-In 2007 she campaigned for the executive council of St.Gallen, but was not seen as a viable candidate by the her party The Centre.
+In 2007 she campaigned for the executive council of St.Gallen, but was not seen as a viable candidate by her party The Centre.
 She lives in St.Gallen and is married to Christoph Niquille, a former executive at the Helvetia insurance and has two children.
 Her places of origin are Wittenbach, Hägenschwil and Charmey.